 Note to self, leave Colby home when going on a thrift adventure.
 I responded with my usual thrifting mantra, “I’ll figure out a spot.”
 Colby’s mom concurred it was a solid investment.
 Colby’s mom is a master thrifter and we were in her hometown thrift store so it wasn’t much of a surprise to run into her.
 If she’s reading this, Colby says “Hi Mom!” and he’s sorry he hasn’t called because (insert lame son not calling his mother excuse here).
 Ungrateful children.

-I brought the trunk home, cleaned it up, and set to work finding a place for it.
+I brought the trunk home, cleaned it up, and set to work finding a place for it to live.
 This was back when we desperately needed furniture to fill some empty spaces in our home.
-We happen to have one of those ridiculously old homes, from 1781, that has absolutely no closet or storage space.
+We happen to have one of those ancient homes, from 1781, that has absolutely no closet or storage space.
 Inspiration struck and I decided to turn the trunk into a console table to store things we don’t use often.
-It seemed like too much of a pain to store anything we need access to regularly since you would have to move the decor on top of the trunk every time you needed to get into it.
+It seemed like too much of a pain to store anything we needed access to regularly since you would have to move the decor on top of the trunk every time you needed to get into it.

 Adding Hairpin Legs To A Vintage Steamer Trunk